 - If you have not done so already, please contact your school district's virtual instruction program contact to see what other documents or paperwork must be completed prior to approval.

 - If your student has an IEP, 504 Plan, or an EP, you will want to make sure that the document is updated prior to entering into virtual school.

 - Elementary students have the option of choosing 1 elective: PE, Art, or Music.
 Students in grades 3, 4, and 5 who are struggling in reading or who did not pass the FSA reading test may take a remedial reading course for their elective.
 If you do not want your child to take PE, they will need to submit a PE Waiver form to the district contact.
 You must let your district contact know which elective your student would prefer.

 After District Approval

 If you already have a K12 account for a different student, you do not need to create another one.
 Log in and you will be prompted to create a student account.

 After Materials are Ordered

-- The 2020-2021 school year officially begins on Monday, August 10th.
-Your student will have access to the "Introduction to Online Learning" course beginning one week prior to the start of school.
+- Your student will have access to the "Introduction to Online Learning" course beginning one week prior to the start of school.

 - If your materials have not arrived before the start of school, you can still log in and begin working.
 Your student's teacher will contact you within the first week of the start of the school year.
 In the meantime, you can begin working on the "Introduction to Online Learning" lessons on your student's daily plan.

 - It is important that you and your student make a daily school day schedule and have a dedicated working space.
 Students will need pencils, pens, crayons, and paper or notebooks.

 - Attending virtual school is similar to going to school in that students should be working every day and making progress towards mastery.
 It is the Learning Coach's responsibility to enter attendance daily.
 Your teacher can go over how to mark lessons and attendance during your first phone call.